Da-ice: 2016–present: Every Season

 Officially released on 6 January 2016, Every Season ranked first place on the Oricon Daily Ranking on 5 January, a day prior to its official release.
 Their album sales had reached more than 30,000 copies sold.
 Every Season includes four singles from 2015 and a collaboration with SKY-HI from their senior group, AAA.
 On 1 February 2016, it was announced that Da-iCE would perform their first Hall Tour across Japan starting in July, with its final stop at Tokyo Nippon Budokan on 1 January 2017.
 This would be the first time the group had performed at an Arena as a solo act.
 On 8 February, they wrapped up their third tour with a surprise announcement of their single "Watch Out", and their third concert live DVD Da-ice Live House Tour 2015–2016: Phase 4 Hello, released simultaneously on 6 April 2016.
 The single "Watch Out" was released in 3 versions and individual member versions.
 The third live DVD featured the semi-final performance in Tokyo at the Toyosu PIT on 31 January 2016, and included a limited edition one hour recording called "the Road to Nippon Budokan".

-On 5 September 2021, the group released their single "liveDevil", which serves as the opening theme song for the 32nd entry of the Kamen Rider series, Kamen Rider Revice.
+On 22 December 2021, the group released their single "liveDevil", which serves as the opening theme song for the 32nd entry of the Kamen Rider series, Kamen Rider Revice.
 The song featured additional vocals from Subaru Kimura, who also voiced one of Revices main characters.
+The side B of the single featured "Promise", the ending song for the movie "Kamen Rider: Beyond Generations".
 On 30 December, their single "Citrus" won the Grand Prix at the 63rd Japan Record Awards.